 Food that could cause a choking hazard, including raw jelly, is not used.
-See the Food play policy for further details.

 Personal protective equipment (PPE)

 The nursery provides staff with PPE according to the need of the task or activity.
 Staff must wear PPE to protect themselves and the children during tasks that involve contact with bodily fluids.
 PPE is also provided for domestic tasks.
 Staff are consulted when procuring PPE to ensure all allergies and individual needs are supported and this is evaluated on an ongoing basis.